nucypher/nucypher/docs/source/support/faq.rst

 --------------------------------------------------------------------------------------

 Technically, yes, but it is not recommended.
-The accounts have different security considerations - the staker address can be a high-value hardware wallet (staker with NU and ETH) that performs stake management while the worker address is low-value and needs to remain unlocked while running (software wallet with ETH) since it is used by an Ursula node.
+The accounts have different security considerations - the staker address can be a high-value hardware wallet (with NU and ETH) that performs stake management while the worker address is low-value and needs to remain unlocked while running (software wallet with ETH) since it is used by an Ursula node.